 A: The final portraits for the project will happen by December 2019 in order to organize a show in 2020.

 Whew!
 After reading through all those details and find yourself still interested to participate?
-Please register below:
+(Currently we have 25 of the 50 portraits completed as of 1/19/21) Please register below: